taw10/starlet/docs/basic-control.rst

         (* 50
            (+ 1 (sin (* 2 (elapsed-time clock))))))))

-That's obvious quite complicated, so use the functions in module ``(starlet effects)`` instead.
+That's obviously quite complicated, so use the functions in module ``(starlet effects)`` instead.
 For a sine wave once every 2 seconds (0.5 Hz) ranging between zero and 100%::